tensorflow/tensorflow/g3doc/WritingAPass.md

 $ mlir-opt foo.mlir -pass-pipeline='func(cse, canonicalize), lower-to-llvm'
 ```

+In order to support round-tripping your pass to the textual representation using
+`OpPassManager::printAsTextualPipeline(raw_ostream&)`, override
+`Pass::printAsTextualPipeline(raw_ostream&)` to format your pass-name and
+options in the format described above.

 ### Instance Specific Pass Options

 Options may be specified for a parametric pass.
 Individual options are defined